-Roasted peppers, jalapeños, lime juice, onion, and lots of corn are the stars of this Chipotle Corn Salsa With Roasted Chili.
+Roasted peppers, jalapeño peppers, lime juice, onion, and lots of corn are the stars of this Copycat Chipotle Corn Salsa Recipe.
 Just like the famous corn salsa at Chipotle, this one goes perfectly with chips, burritos, or tacos and is made with just a handful of ingredients!

-Love the delicious roasted chili corn salsa from Chipotle?
+Love the delicious roasted chili corn salsa from Chipotle Mexican Grill?
 You’re in luck!
 This bright and bold corn salsa recipe can be made quickly and easily at home.
 It’s the perfect side when you’re in the mood for something a little different than your standard tomato-based salsa.

 - Corn.
-I used frozen corn in this recipe, which is also what Chipotle uses.
-I find it easier than using fresh corn and more flavorful than canned, however, you could use either of those as well here.
+I typically use frozen corn kernels in this recipe, which is also what Chipotle uses.
+I find it easier than using fresh corn and more flavorful than canned.
+However, if it's summertime and you're itching to use fresh ears of corn, straight off the cob, that works too.

 - Peppers.
 You’ll want to use a mix of peppers here for deeper flavor.
-Many recipes use Poblano peppers but I couldn’t find any so subbed in Pasilla peppers, which are very similar.
-Roasting the peppers gives them such a nice smokey flavor and cuts down a bit on their heat.
+Many recipes use a roasted Poblano pepper, but I couldn’t find any, so I subbed in Pasilla peppers, which are very similar.
+Roasting the peppers gives them such a nice smoky flavor and cuts down a bit on their heat.
 Jalapenos (not roasted) are also used and give some extra crunch and spice to this easy corn salsa.

 - Spices.
 Cilantro, ground cumin, and salt add terrific flavor to this frozen corn salsa.